birukbelihu/pynum2words-dictionaries/README.md

 Supported Comments ``#, //, /* */``
 ```

-The pynum2words library ```dictionary loader``` will also show errors & warnings if there are any issues with the dictionary file.
+The ```pynum2words``` library will also show errors & warnings if there are any issues with the dictionary file.
 For example, if you define a have a syntax error, it will show a warning like this:

 ```text
 0 = Zero